-Rijula Das's debut novel A Death in Shonagachhi will be published in late 2020 by Picador India and will be out as Small Deaths in USA & World in June 2022 with Amazon Crossing.
+Rijula Das's debut novel A Death in Shonagachhi will be published in July 2021 by Picador India and will be out as Small Deaths in USA & World in June 2022 with Amazon Crossing.

 Rijula is a recipient of 2019 Michael King Writer's Centre Residency in Auckland and the 2016 Dastaan Award for her short story Notes From A Passing.
 Her short story, The Grave of The Heart Eater, was longlisted for the Commonwealth Short Story Prize in 2019.

 Her English translation of Nabarun Bhattacharya's short fiction has appeared in Nabarun Bhattacharya: Aesthetics and Politics In A World after Ethics, Bloomsbury, 2020.

 Her translation of Bhattacharya's novel Kangal Malshat is forthcoming from Seagull Books in fall of 2022.